 Check all that apply:

 If you checked just one of the above risk factors, you need Excess Liability coverage.
 If you selected many, then your exposure to liability risks may be higher than average.
-Ask your insurance broker to closely look at your limits of coverage and determine if they are adequate.
+Ask your insurance broker to closely at your limits of coverage and determine if they are adequate.

 If you have a swimming pool at your home or plan to host parties or gatherings, here are a few tips to be mindful of: